codewithheeren/workspace/spring-boot-microservices/Reference Notes - Microservice Implementations.md

 ```
 ---
+**Assignment**
 **This Assignmet need to be done with following steps-**
 - Create a Spring Cloud Config Server that reads .properties files (for default, dev, and qa) from a Git repository or local folder.
-- Build a Spring Boot microservice (client) that connects to the config server and reads these properties dynamically.
+- Build a Spring Boot microservice (client) that connects to the config server and reads these properties dynamically basis on activated profile.
 - Create a simple REST endpoint in client microservice to return the loaded configuration values.
 - Test the application by running it with different profiles (dev, qa, or default) to confirm the correct config values are loaded.